The Cyber Kill Chain Model: A Comprehensive Guide

 Phases of cyber kill chain – Source: Technical Aspects of the Cyber Kill Chain

-How to stop attacks using the Cyber Kill Chain
+How does the Cyber Kill Chain Work?

 Next, I will break down each of the kill chain stages, as per the analysis shown in the Technical Aspects of the Cyber Kill Chain research paper, authored by Tarun Yadav.